On this page

 Be a positive role model in your learning community

-· Avoid talking about, or engaging in, restrictive and fad diets and be mindful of the language used to describe food and bodies.
+- avoid talking about or engaging in restrictive and fad diets or extreme exercise challenges and be mindful of the language used to describe foods, movement and bodies.

-· Demonstrate that positive lifestyle behaviours - such as nutrition and physical activity - are for health and enjoyment, not weight management.
+- demonstrate that positive lifestyle behaviours - such as nutrition and physical activity are for everyone and ensure the focus is on health and enjoyment, not weight management

-· Support, encourage and endorse help-seeking for concerns with food, eating and body image.
+- support, encourage and endorse help-seeking for concerns with food, eating, physical activity and body image.

 What can I do if I’m concerned about a child or young person?

-If you have concerns about a child or young person’s eating and exercise behaviours, or general physical development, you can find out more in our Fact Sheet on an educator’s role in disordered eating.
+If you have concerns about a child or young person’s eating and exercise behaviours, or general physical development, speak with your wellbeing or senior staff and follow policies and guidelines.
+You can also contact the Butterfly National Helpline for advice and information.

 Be You Professional Learning